Rewiring your home?

 Once we know your options and choices we will provide a pricing quote and specification of work.

-We will check to ensure the proposed rewire will comply with Part P Building Regulations including number of twin sockets in each room, smoke alarms, ventilation, health and safety etc.
+We will check the rewire complies with Part P Building Regulations including number of twin sockets in each room, smoke alarms, ventilation, health and safety etc.

-The price we quote is guaranteed and will only change if there is any additional work that you request.
+The price we quote is guaranteed and will only change if you request any additional work.

 Once you have accepted our quote we will agree a start date that is convenient for you.